 If you decide to brave the odds and make it yourself, let me give you some tips on how to do it.

 The next picture is of the organizational chart for the game I made.
 Making this kind of chart gives you a perspective on how to create the game flow and properly connect the puzzles that you have created.
 At this point in time, you may have to make some modifications to the puzzles, but don’t worry, that’s totally normal.
 You won’t change the core and functionality of the puzzles, but you’ll work out some minor details that help you to put them together as one game.

 As you can see in my organizational chart, it is a nonlinear game, which means that I connected multiple puzzles that lead to solving the next one.

-Unlike linear games, in this case everybody takes actions at the same time and there is no alpha dog that takes all the credit for solving certain puzzle.
-The players are working simultaneously on different challenges, and they can switch places at any time, if someone gets stuck.
-This way is more fun for everybody, because every single person has the opportunity to make a contribution to reach that ultimate goal.
+Unlike linear games, in this case, everybody takes action at the same time and there is no alpha dog that takes all the credit for solving certain puzzle.
+The players are working simultaneously on different challenges, and they can switch places at any time if someone gets stuck.
+This way is more fun for everybody because every single person has the opportunity to make a contribution to reach that ultimate goal.

 Make sure that, during the game, the players have no chance of skipping some of the puzzles.
 For example, if they open the box with the Morse alphabet before they manage to unlock the cell phone, all previous challenges are worthless and don’t need to be solved.
 Just make sure that everything goes according to your scheme.

 And don’t think your troubles are over once you’ve created the scheme.
 You may have the perfect plan on paper, but you also have to make it functional for the room.
 This part is challenging and it requires attention to the smallest detail.

 Clear out the space where the game will take place